microsoft/sqllinuxlabs/prelab/readme.md

 ### Windows Client

+**Note: The first step of this part of the lab is install software to be able to connect with ssh to your Linux Server.
+This lab instructs you how to use the popular tool MobaXterm.
+You are free to use any ssh client you like.
+However, if you already have a preferred ssh client installed, be sure you update to the latest version.**

 1. Install the MobaXterm client application from <https://mobaxterm.mobatek.net/download-home-edition.html>

     - Choose the Installer Edition which in your browser will download a file called MobaXterm_Installer_v10.7.zip to your Downloads folder
     - Extract all the files from the zip file
     - Run the MobaXterm_installer_10.7.msi to launch the installer
     - Accept all the defaults to complete the installation

-    Note: You are free to use any ssh client you like in these labs.
-My preferred ssh client on Windows is MobaXterm but these labs are not dependent on the use of this tool.

 2. Install SQL Operations Studio from <https://docs.microsoft.com/sql/sql-operations-studio/download>